Honey, I Shrunk the Kids (franchise): Journey into Imagination with Figment

 In 1999, the theme of Journey into Imagination was changed and retitled to include Figment.
 It features Dr. Nigel Channing, from Honey, I Shrunk the Audience!, who "hosts" an area known as the Imagination Institute.
 The story states that his grandfather established the institute, while the area features references to Wayne Szalinski, as well as Dr. Philip Brainard from Flubber and Dean Higgins (Joe Flynn's role in the Dexter Riley films).
 Walt Disney and Thomas Edison also make an appearance.

 Honey, I Shrunk the Kids: Movie Set Adventure

-The attraction was a playground area at Disney's Hollywood Studios, designed to look like the outdoor backyard of the first film.
+Opened in 1990, the attraction was a playground area at Disney's Hollywood Studios, designed to look like a movie set for the giant backyard scenes of the first film.
 It closed in 2016.